 Humanitarian aid brings relief in times of need

-Every year hundreds of millions of people suffer as the result of natural disasters, climate change, armed conflicts and other crises.
-Humanitarian aid is provided impartially, independently and solely on the basis of need with the goal of saving human lives, relieving human suffering, and maintains human dignity in times of crisis.
+Every year, hundreds of millions of people suffer as the result of natural disasters, armed conflicts and other crises.
+Humanitarian aid saves human lives, relieves human suffering, and maintains human dignity in times of crisis.
 It is financed from Finland’s development cooperation appropriations.

 Focusing aid where the need is greatest